textlint/textlint/docs/plugin.md

 ---

 Each plugin is an npm module with a name in the format of `textlint-plugin-<plugin-name>`.
-For example, `textlint-plugin-markdown` is a textlint plugin.
+For example, `@textlint/textlint-plugin-markdown` is a textlint plugin.

 ## Processor